MicrosoftDocs/windows-ai-docs/docs/directml/webnn-tutorial.md

 2. Verify the boilerplate code and developer setup worked by selecting the **Go Live** button at the bottom right hand side of VSCode.
 This should launch a local server in Edge Beta running the boilerplate code.
 3. Now, create a new file called `main.js`.
 This will contain the javascript code for your app.
 4. Next, create a subfolder off the root directory named `images`.
 Download and save any image within the folder.
 For this demo, we'll use the default name of `image.jpg`.
 5. Download the **mobilenet** model from the [ONNX Model Zoo](https://github.com/onnx/models/tree/main/validated/vision/classification/mobilenet).
-For this tutorial, we will be using the [mobilenet2-7.onnx](https://github.com/onnx/models/blob/main/validated/vision/classification/mobilenet/model/mobilenetv2-7.onnx) file.
+For this tutorial, you'll be using the [mobilenet2-10.onnx](https://github.com/onnx/models/blob/main/validated/vision/classification/mobilenet/model/mobilenetv2-10.onnx) file.
 Save this model to the root folder of your web app.
+6. Finally, download and save this [image classes file](https://github.com/microsoft/webnn-developer-preview/blob/33a497a6747eb7a0a9146a78335f15ed1bea57be/Get%20Started/WebNN%20Tutorial/imagenetClasses.js), `imagenetClasses.js`.
+This provides 1000 common classifications of images for your model to use.

 ## Step 2: Add UI elements and parent function